How much tax you pay in Italy

 On a €93,000 salary, a single resident in Italy pays roughly €40,154 in income tax and mandatory employee social contributions — an effective rate of about 43.2% for the 2025 tax year.

-About €52,846 per year — an effective tax rate of 43.2%.
+€93,000 after tax in Italy is about €52,846 per year — roughly €4,404 per month, at an effective tax rate of 43.2%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Italy?